stathwang/LCARS/README.md

    - intrinsic **user interest** distribution over topics
    - **local preference** in a given region over topics

-The `model` folder contains 4 different models:
+The `model` folder contains 2 different folders (R and python), each of which contains the following:
-  - `LDA.py`: Each user is a document and events (spatial items) visited by a user are the words in the document.
+  - `lda.R (lda.py)`: Each user is a document and events (spatial items) visited by a user are the words in the document.
 The model ignores both location and content words of events and shows similar performance to user-based collaborative filtering.
 Each user is represented as a distribution over latent topics where a latent topic itself is a distribution over spatial items.
-  - `CA-LDA.py`: This is the *content* component of the LCA-LDA model.
+  - `ca_lda.R (ca_lda.py)`: This is the *content* component of the LCA-LDA model.
 It only considers the content words of a spatial item and ignores the location.
-  - `LA-LDA.py`: This is the *location* component of the LDA-LDA model.
+  - `la_lda.R`: This is the *location* component of the LDA-LDA model.
 It only considers the location of each spatial item, not the content words.
-  - `LCA-LDA.py`: The final LCARS model that combines `CA-LDA.py` and `LA-LDA.py` taking into account both location and content words of each spatial item.
+  - `lca_lda.R`: The final LCARS model that combines `CA-LDA.py` and `LA-LDA.py` taking into account both location and content words of each spatial item.

 ### Methods
 The paper uses **collapsed Gibbs sampling** by only keeping track of coin flips and topic assignments for every record of a user checkin history.
 For the hyperparameter settings, see the paper.